nuraisyah04/OOP-Section3-2425-2/StudentFile(COMMIT-HERE-ONLY)/readme.md

 ## 🔄 Step 4: Push Your Work to GitHub

-After completing a lab, **push your work** to GitHub within your personal folder.
+Each time you complete a lab, you must push your work to GitHub inside your **own folder**.

 ### Workflow:
 ```bash
 # Stage your changes
 git add StudentFile/YourFolderName/